 It also offers a bountiful assortment of pastries decorated with fruits, berries, glazes and other mouth-watering temptations that defy your defiance.

-Sometimes I go there to pick up a snack that I will eat later during a break in a visit to the Museum of Natural History, the New York Historical Society, both not far away—just eastward along 79th Street—or even if I’m just taking a walk, and decide to rest on one of the Broadway median benches, beside the locals.
+Sometimes I go there to pick up a snack that I will eat later during a break in a visit to the Museum of Natural History or the New York Historical Society, both not far away—just eastward along 77th Street—or even if I’m just taking a walk, and decide to rest on one of the Broadway median benches, beside the locals.

 And, getting back to baguettes, they sell three kinds: plain, seeded and buckwheat.
-I don’t think buckwheat is even available in Paris.
-It is my favourite.
+I don’t think my favourite, buckwheat, is even available in Paris.